-The same source, or sources, that feed the monitor outputs are fed to meter outputs.
-The major difference is that the meter outputs are not affected by the monitor output level control circuitry; they are pre-fader (pre-VCA).
+The same source, or sources, that feed the monitor output feeds to meter output.
+The major difference is that the meter output is not affected by the monitor output level control circuitry; it is pre-fader (pre-VCA).

-The meter outputs are intended for connection to the inputs of various mechanical, electronic, or electromechanical meter systems.
+The meter output is intended for connection to the inputs of various mechanical, electronic, or electromechanical meter systems.
 These could range from conventional analog "VU" or "PPM"-type meters, to projection meter systems used in motion picture applications.
-The meter outputs can also serve as an additional audio output for special applications, such as a copy or "dub" output.
-In addition, the meter outputs serve an important role in the input calibration process, which is discussed in the Configuration section of this guide.
+The meter output can also serve as an additional audio output for special applications, such as a copy or "dub" output.
+In addition, the meter output serves an important role in the input calibration process, which is discussed in the Configuration section of this guide.

-The meter outputs are unbalanced, have a nominal level of +4dBu, and are capable of driving loads of 600 ohms and greater.
-Even if the meter outputs are not going to be used during normal operation it is important to provide access to them.
-To correctly and accurately calibrate the system input-to-output gain an audio level measurement device must be able to be temporarily connected to the meter outputs.
-While not absolutely necessary, terminating or routing the meter outputs to points on an audio patch bay may prove very helpful for long-term maintenance assistance.
+The meter output is unbalanced, has a nominal level of +4dBu, and is capable of driving loads of 600 ohms and greater.
+Even if the meter output is not going to be used during normal operation it is important to provide access to it.
+To correctly and accurately calibrate the system inputto-output gain an audio level measurement device must be able to be temporarily connected to the meter output.
+While not absolutely necessary, terminating or routing the meter output to points on an audio patch bay may prove very helpful for long-term maintenance assistance.